sfigg/commercialization-public/docset/design/device-experiences/modern-standby-faqs.md

     **A:** Modern Standby is supported on Windows 10 for desktop editions (Home, Pro, Enterprise, and Education) and Windows 10 Mobile.

+-   **Q:** Can I switch between S3 and Modern Standby by changing a setting in the BIOS?

+    **A:** No, switching the power model is not supported in Windows without a complete OS re-install.

 -   **Q:** What if I have a platform that needs to support both Windows 10 and older versions of Windows?

     **A:** The following table describes what happens with platforms in each of a number of configurations.
 Investigations are still ongoing to determine the behavior of a system configured for Modern Standby that is installed with Windows 8 or Windows 8.1.

     **Note**  The S3 object is not required for Connected Standby or Modern Standby support.
 However, if it is not available, S3 support won’t be available.

     <table>
     <colgroup>